Ernesto-B/Dependency-Visualizer/README.md

 ![](GifDemo.gif)
 - Analyzes dependencies for multiple programming languages.
-- Visualizes dependencies in a graph format, with options to pan and zoom.
+- Visualizes dependencies in a graph format, with options to pan, zoom, and scale up the graph.
 - Highlights dependencies and parent connections when a node is clicked.
+- Highlights circular dependencies in purple.
+- Determines the highest impact files based on the number of dependencies.

 ## Supported Languages